 The Twitter Language Challenge Bot is a tool I wrote to help people increase their abilities in a foreign language.

-I've also written a simple and elegant online timer.
+I've also written a simple online timer.

 I enjoy graphic design and digital art, and have worked on several projects as a freelancer.
 Examples of my work can be found in my art portfolio.